valeoai/bravo_challenge/README.md

 ## 5. Baselines

-Baseline techniques are available as optional inspiration and points of departure for the teams.
-Those are:
+Baseline techniques are available as optional inspiration and points of departure for the teams, including:

-- RbA: Segmenting Unknown Regions Rejected by All (Nayal et al., ICCV 2023)
 - Triggering Failures: Out-Of-Distribution detection by learning from local adversarial attacks in Semantic Segmentation (Besnier et al., ICCV 2021)

 The code for those baselines, already adapted for the challenge data, is on the `baselines/` folder of this code repository.

+## 6. Technical white papers

+Each team must submit a technical whitepaper describing the techniques attempted.
+Teams may choose to describe multiple submissions in a single report or if they prefer to make multiple reports: it should be clear which submissions are described in each report.

+Each report must have at most 4500 words (discounting references) and at most 5 floats, in any template reasonably resembling a reasearch paper.

+We will collect the best results into a summary report, submitted within the scope of the UNCV Workshop, with the authors of the winning submissions as co-authors.

-## 6. Timeline
+## 7. Timeline

 |Date|Event|
 |-|-|